-- 2.3.1.5 Encourage the attraction of businesses related to strategic industries such as transportation and logistics, value-added agriculture processing, and energy. - 2.3.1.6 Encourage the integration of home occupations into residential neighbourhoods. - 2.3.1.7 Encourage the development of non-residential development with the goal of continuously increasing Leduc's non-residential assessment base and maintaining a sustainable residential to non-residential assessment ratio. - 2.3.1.8 Encourage Downtown landowners to attract businesses that will increase the vibrancy of Downtown Leduc and contribute to its revitalization. - 2.3.1.9 Consider the utilization of sound planning, development controls, design guidelines, and public investment in city beautification to enhance economic development in Leduc. - 2.3.1.10 Consider ways to attract institutional investments to Leduc. - 2.3.1.11 Consider ways to collaborate with public and private stakeholders to retain and attract a highly educated and skilled workforce.
+- 2.3.1.5 Encourage the attraction of businesses related to strategic industries such as transportation and logistics, agriculture, agri-food, and value-added agricultural processing, and energy. - 2.3.1.6 Encourage the integration of home occupations into residential neighbourhoods. - 2.3.1.7 Encourage the development of non-residential development with the goal of continuously increasing Leduc's non-residential assessment base and maintaining a sustainable residential to non-residential assessment ratio. - 2.3.1.8 Encourage Downtown landowners to attract businesses that will increase the vibrancy of Downtown Leduc and contribute to its revitalization. - 2.3.1.9 Consider the utilization of sound planning, development controls, design guidelines, and public investment in city beautification to enhance economic development in Leduc. - 2.3.1.10 Consider ways to attract institutional investments to Leduc. - 2.3.1.11 Consider ways to collaborate with public and private stakeholders to retain and attract a highly educated and skilled workforce. - 2.3.1.12 Consider using population and employment projections established in the Edmonton Metropolitan Region Growth Plan and by the City of Leduc for economic development purposes.